XiaohanZhangCMU/axiom/README.md

 # axiom: gpu/c++ & python binding playground using boost and pybind11.
-0) axiom uses pybind11 (https://github.com/pybind/pybind11) a wrapper of boost to bind.
+1) I use pybind11 (https://github.com/pybind/pybind11) a wrapper of boost and CMakeLists to bind C++ codes with python2.7 and python3.6.
-1) Add C++/GPU program and simulation packages to axiom/ as a new subdirectory and export the variables and methods to python.
+2) You add C++/GPU program and simulation packages to axiom/ as a new subdirectory and export the variables and methods to python.
 This requires you write your own CMakeLists.txt in the subdirectory.
-Also, write your own _axiom.cpp in a similar way as _axiom.cpp in the other examples subdirectories.
-2) Ideally, many simulation models can be glued together in this framework.
+Also, write your own _axiom.cpp in a similar way as _axiom.cpp in the other examples subdirectories, many C++/Fortran simulation models can be glued together in this framework.
 3) CMakeLists.txt of the root directory compiled all subdirectories in the EXAMPLE section to generate a dynamic library with the same name as the subdirectory and put in axiom/lib.
 4) In python script, you need to add sys.path.append('your_path_to/axiom/lib/') at the top of the python script.
-5) mdsw and mdfem are two modules of MD++ (http://micro.stanford.edu/MDpp) and are combined as a part of openAI:gym.
+5) You can export C++ simulation packages to openAI:gym using this framework.
+Examples: mdsw and mdfem (two modules of MD++).
 6) View.py is a visulization helper script.
 You can develop similar one for your own simulator.
+7) Double Array and int array can be exported as numpy array following mdsw/_axiom.cpp or mdfem/_axiom.cpp.

-## System tested:
+## System and software tested but not limited to:
 1) OS X > Yosemite 2) Linux: CentOS >= 7.5.1804 or ubuntu >=16.04.4 LTS).
 3) python: 2.7 or >=3.
 4) boost = 1.66.0, 1.68.0.